ViditShah98/Digital_segmentation_BRCA_547_Capstone/README.md

 In order to use the code, you can create a virtual environment on a Windows system as follows:

-Note: If you rae uisng Unix or a conda environmnet, the steps might chnage accordingly.
+Note: If you are using Unix or a conda environmnet, the steps might chnage accordingly.

 **Step 1:** Clone the repository to your computer.